 Established in 1974, the Kenya Semester Program is one of the longest-running U.S. study abroad programs on the African continent.
-Over 1,900 students have participated in this program from over 30 colleges and universities.
+Over 2,200 students have participated in this program from more than 40 colleges and universities.
 St. Lawrence University owns a five-acre campus and employs 15 full-time Kenyan employees in Nairobi.
-Since 1984, St. Lawrence has offered annual scholarships to Kenyan students, including four alumni who were later elected to the Kenyan National Assembly.
+Since the early 1980s, St. Lawrence has offered annual scholarships to Kenyan students, including four alumni who were later elected to the Kenyan National Assembly.
 Beginning in 1992, St. Lawrence has offered a two-year visiting Swahili language instructor position for Kenyan scholars currently working toward their Ph.D.

 Bolstered by the support of generous alumni, the Center for International and Intercultural Studies has been able to offer robust financial support to St. Lawrence students and faculty through research grants, travel enrichment grants, and additional financial aid for off-campus study.
 Alumni support has also directly contributed to the expansion of opportunities for St. Lawrence University students to study, conduct research, and intern in China as well as fund travel to China with faculty members.
 With the generous support from the Freeman Foundation, eight St. Lawrence students participate in eight-week internships in China every year.